5 Impressive Facts of 3D Printing STL File Format

-The standard STL format is ASCII-based, which means that it has a large file size.
+The standard STL format is ASCII-based and has a large file size.
 To save space and improve processing time, binary versions of the files are available for download.

-The binary version can support up to 80 characters, and it is considered smaller than ASCII.
-That's why their smaller size is much more preferable for 3D printing models.
+The binary version can support up to 80 characters and is considered smaller than ASCII.
+That's why their smaller size is preferable for 3D printing models.

 What are the limitations of STL files?

 STL is the file format that 3D printers use to interpret and create 3D objects easily.
 They are limited only by the user's skill at constructing 3D models using the design software.

 A significant limitation of 3D STL files is their accuracy, as they can come out fuzzy or "grainy".
 However, this problem is easily addressed using higher-resolution mesh data before printing.
 And since it's not an ideal way to produce a more authentic-looking object, limit printable STLs to CAD drawings or low-resolution models for prototyping purposes only.

 Another limitation of 3D printing STL files includes the gaps and overlaps generated while joining the surface models if drawn incorrectly.
 Also, other information, such as texture, color, or internal structure, may not be included in the STL files.

 To ensure you don't face any problems while working on the 3D models, understand the special rules for STL files.
 Such as vertex to vertex rule, all-positive octant rule, or the orientation rule, etc.

 Overall, STL files are an important part of all 3D printing applications.
 Therefore, knowing some facts about STL files is essential if you want to work on DIY 3D printing projects.
 If you are unsure of the outcomes, it is better to take help from professional 3D design services experts in creating 3D print-ready files.